Leslie Street Spit: Tommy Thompson Park

-Important bird area
+Important Bird Area

 A snowy owl at the Spit.
 The area was designated an Important Bird Area by Nature Canada and Bird Studies Canada given its importance to a number of bird species.

 Quite a number of bird species are found on the Leslie Street Spit.
 More than 300 species of birds have been identified, 45 of which breed on the headland.
 Among the birds that may be observed on the headland are the ring-billed gull, the black-crowned night-heron, the double-crested cormorant, the common tern, the Caspian tern, and the herring gull.

 Owing to the Leslie Street Spit's importance to so many bird species, it has been designated an Important Bird Area (IBA) by Nature Canada and Bird Studies Canada which are the Canadian partners of BirdLife International.
 Peninsula D has also become the site of a comprehensive bird research station, run by the TRCA.
 The Tommy Thompson Park Bird Research Station operates five days a week during spring and fall migration, and runs other projects within the Greater Toronto Area throughout the rest of the year.
 Visitors to the station are welcome on weekends when the park is open.